FedCross: Towards Accurate Federated Learning via Multi-Model Cross-Aggregation: Experimental Results

-Table~\ref{tab:criteria} presents the performance of three model selection strategies on CIFAR-10 dataset in $\beta=1.0$ non-IID scenario.
-From Table~\ref{tab:criteria}, we can observe that {\bf Lowest Similarity} can achieve the best performance with almost all the settings of $\alpha$ and the accuracy of {\bf Lowest Similarity} is slightly less than {\bf In Order} when $\alpha=0.9$.
-The {\bf Highest Similarity} achieve the worst performance in all the settings of $\alpha$.
-This is because the {\bf Highest Similarity} strategy causes the middleware models with high similarity to gradually get closer, while the models with low similarity will become far away from each, which leads to the higher aggregation difficulty of the global model.
-On the contrary, {\bf Lowest Similarity} reduces the distance between models with low similarity at each round of aggregation, which forces all the models roughly optimize to similar directions.
-Referring to {\bf In Order} strategy, since every two models will be aggregated after finite rounds, the similarity between models will also be limited to a certain range, but compared with {\bf Highest Similarity}, its efficiency will be relatively lower.
-In summary, we recommend using {\bf Highest Similarity} or {\bf In Order} as the strategy for the selection of the collaboration model.
+Table~\ref{tab:criteria} presents the classification performance using three model selection strategies on the CIFAR-10 dataset within a non-IID scenario ($\beta=1.0$).
+From Table~\ref{tab:criteria}, we can observe that {\it the lowest similarity} strategy can achieve the best performance for five out of the given six $\alpha$ settings.
+Note that {\it the highest similarity} strategy achieves the worst performance for all the $\alpha$ settings.
+This is because the {\it the highest similarity} strategy makes middleware models with high similarity gradually get closer, while the models with low similarities become far away from each other, resulting in higher aggregation difficulty for the global model.
+On the contrary, {\it the lowest similarity} reduces the distances between models with low similarities in each round of aggregation, which forces all the models to roughly optimize their local training towards similar directions.
+Regarding the in-order strategy, since every two models are aggregated within a finite number of rounds, the similarities between models will be limited to a certain range.
+However, its efficiency will be relatively lower compared with the one achieved by the highest similarity strategy.
+In summary, we recommend using either the lowest similarity strategy or the in-order strategy to select the collaboration model.

-\subsubsection{Evaluation of aggregation rate $\alpha$}
+\subsubsection{Evaluation of Aggregation Rate $\alpha$}